 - Discern the ethical consequences of decisions, actions and inaction.

-- Discern how their engagement with diverse communities and cultures affects themselves
+- Discern how their engagement with diverse communities and cultures affects themselves and others.

 - Demonstrate ability to work within and across communities to promote social justice.